Akshay K. Mehra, Ph.D. Student

 Previous Group Members

-Nick Swanson-Hysell *11 currently is a NSF Postdoctoral Fellow at the Institute of Rock Magnetism (University of Minnesota) under the supervision of Josh Feinberg.
-The focus of his work at the IRM involves generating paleomagnetic intensity records from 1.1 billion year old mafic volcanic rocks in Ontario and South Africa.
-Before starting his Postdoc, Nick served as a visiting faculty member at Carleton College and taught Sedimentology.
-Nick Graduated from Princeton in September 2011 with a thesis entitled: Stratigraphic Records of Paleogeography, Climate and Ocean Chemistry from Two Late Proterozoic Basins.
-In July 2013, Nick will begin his new appointment as an Assistant Professor in the Department of Earth & Planetary Science at UC Berkeley.
-PhD Thesis
+Nick Swanson-Hysell *11 currently is an Assistant Professor in the Department of Earth & Planetary Science at UC Berkeley.
+Before that, Nick was an NSF Postdoctoral Fellow at the Institute of Rock Magnetism (University of Minnesota) under the supervision of Josh Feinberg.
+Nick also served as a visiting faculty member at Carleton College and taught Sedimentology.
+Nick graduated from Princeton in September 2011 with a thesis entitled: "Stratigraphic Records of Paleogeography, Climate and Ocean Chemistry from Two Late Proterozoic Basins" - PhD Thesis.

-Catherine Rose *12 currently is the Steve Fossett Postdoctoral Fellow at Washington University, collaborating with David Fike.
-Catherine graduated from Princeton in May 2012 with a thesis entitled Comings and Goings of the end-Cryogenian ice sheet: A stratigraphic study of the pre-, syn-, and post-glacial deposits, South Australia.
-PhD Thesis
+Catherine Rose *12 currently is a Professor at Trinity College Dublin.
+Before that she was a Steve Fossett Postdoctoral Fellow at Washington University, collaborating with David Fike.
+Catherine graduated from Princeton in May 2012 with a thesis entitled "Comings and Goings of the end-Cryogenian ice sheet: A stratigraphic study of the pre-, syn-, and post-glacial deposits, South Australia" - PhD Thesis.

-Bob Kopp is currently an Assistant Professor in the Department of Earth & Planetary Sciences at Rutgers University, serves as the Associate Director of the Rutgers Energy Institute, and is an associate member of the graduate faculty of the Bloustein School of Planning and Public Policy.
+Bob Kopp is currently an Associate Professor in the Department of Earth & Planetary Sciences at Rutgers University, serves as the Associate Director of the Rutgers Energy Institute, and is an associate member of the graduate faculty of the Bloustein School of Planning and Public Policy.
 Prior to his appointment at Rutgers, Bob served as a AAAS Science and Technology Policy Fellow in the U.S. Department of Energy's Office of Policy and International Affairs.
 From 2007-2009, Bob was a STEP Postdoctoral Fellow at Princeton with Michael Oppenheimer and Adam Maloof.
 During that time, Bob and Adam published papers on sea level during the last interglacial period, magnetization of Holocene platformal carbonates in the Bahamas, and Paleocene-Eocene boundary climate and ocean geochemical change recorded in marine sediments from the Atlantic margin of the US.

 Claire Calmet spent a semester as a postdoc at Princeton in 2009.
 Initially trained as a population geneticist, and deeply interested in all aspects of Earth and Life History, she participated in the 3D modeling of pre-Marinoan fossils, and performed geochemical analyses on sediments from the Cryogenian period.
 Claire currently is working at a publishing house in Paris, France editing Earth and Life Science textbooks.